krRasanaja/BracketGenerator.Backend/README.md

     a.
 The project file (.csproj)
     b.
 Program.cs (contains the Main method)
     c.
 Subfolders for organizing code:

         i.
 Interfaces: Contains all interface definitions.
         ii.
-Models: Contains the concrete implementations of ITeam, IMatch, and IGroup. iii.
-Services: Contains the concrete implementations of other interfaces and main logic classes. iv.
+Models: Contains the concrete implementations of ITeam, IMatch, and IGroup. iii.Services: Contains the concrete implementations of other interfaces and main logic classes. iv.
 Data: Contains the JSON files for team data.

 4. A separate project for unit tests (TournamentBracketGenerator.Tests)